 About .
 Facts + Stats

-CIA offers 15 majors in art, design, craft, and interactive media.
+CIA offers 15 majors in the fine arts, design, craft, and digital arts.

 Students may enter as a freshman or as a transfer student (with advanced standing).
-Admission is based on a portfolio review, academic record, SAT or ACT scores, and recommendations.
+Admission is based on a portfolio review, academic record, recommendations and SAT or ACT scores (optional).
 Visit Admissions to learn more about the application process.

 CIA offers scholarships based on academic history and portfolio quality.
 Need-based aid is also available.
 Learn more about financial aid at CIA.